ni/monodrive-documentation/docs/LV_client/shared_libraries/mono__control__vehiclec.md

 </p>

 ### Description
-Call the `control_vehicle`.
-Given json frame, calculates the steering value.
+Given a frame from the State sensor, calculates the correct steering value to maintain the vehicle on the second lane.

+For technical support contact us at support@monodrive.io

 ### Inputs
 - **DLL path in(Path):** Path to the Release or Debug DLL .